weakvar/MVP-RC/README.md

 4. Copy `MVP-RC Module.xctemplate` to `Custom` folder.
 5. That's all, done.

-## Usage
+### Usage

-Open a project in Xcode.
-Choose where you want to create a MVP-RC module, press `CMD+N` or go to `File -> New -> File`.
-Search for the MVP-RC Module (it's at the bottom, in a section called Custom).
-Choose the MVP-RC Module, enter a name for your next module and create it.
+1. Open a project in Xcode.
+3. Choose where you want to create a new MVP module, press `CMD+N` or go to `File -> New -> File`.
+4. Search for the MVP-RC Module (it's at the bottom, in a section called Custom).
+5. Choose the template, enter a name for your next module and create it.

 ![screenshot](https://github.com/1nd3e/MVP-RC/raw/main/usage_example.png)

-## Best Practices

-1. Create a separate folder for your modules (screens) in the project.
-2. Separate your modules by folders: Feed, Feed Detail, etc.
-3. Group your module files by a context.

-Example project structure:
+Sample project structure using the MVP-RC template:
 ```
 Project
 --- Modules
 --- --- Feed
---- --- --- Model
---- --- --- --- Feed.swift
---- --- --- View
+--- --- --- FeedAssembly.swift
---- --- --- --- FeedViewController.swift
+--- --- --- FeedViewController.swift
---- --- --- Presenter
---- --- --- --- FeedPresenter.swift
+--- --- --- FeedPresenter.swift
---- --- --- Router
---- --- --- --- FeedRouter.swift
+--- --- --- FeedRouter.swift
---- --- --- Configurator
---- --- --- --- FeedConfigurator.swift
 --- --- Feed Detail
---- --- --- Model
---- --- --- --- FeedDetail.swift
---- --- --- View
+--- --- --- FeedDetailAssembly.swift
---- --- --- --- FeedDetailViewController.swift
+--- --- --- FeedDetailViewController.swift
---- --- --- Presenter
---- --- --- --- FeedDetailPresenter.swift
+--- --- --- FeedDetailPresenter.swift
---- --- --- Router
---- --- --- --- FeedDetailRouter.swift
+--- --- --- FeedDetailRouter.swift
---- --- --- Configurator
---- --- --- --- FeedDetailConfigurator.swift
 --- --- ...
 --- ...
 --- Services